• Skip to primary navigation

 To Make the Curry:

-• Heat oil in a large pan or pot over medium heat, and fry cumin seeds for 1 minute u or until they're aromatic.
+• Heat oil in a large pan or pot over medium heat, and fry cumin seeds for 1 minute or until they're aromatic.

 • Add ground coriander, cumin, turmeric, and garam masala.
+And cook for 30 seconds.

 • Finally, add ¼ can of coconut milk, salt, and ground black pepper.
 Cover with a lid and simmer for 10 minutes to let the mixture cook and thicken.